strawnp/zelda-igd-sp23/README.md

 ### Level 1:
 - Pause button
-- Damage at full health
+- Damage at full health (alongside enemy's having more than 1 HP)
 - ~~Connect room switch for doorways to slaying of enemies~~ (DONE)
 - Score